 - Extensive trial experience with decades of combined trial success in Kearney, MO assault defense cases.

-- Powerful resources and connections with local prosecutors, judges, and court personnel, as well as experts to call upon.
+- Powerful resources and connections with experts, investigators, and local court systems to strengthen your case.

 Is assault in Missouri a felony or misdemeanor?

-It depends on the degree of assault.
-Fourth-degree assault is usually a misdemeanor, while first- and second-degree assault are felonies that carry serious prison time.
-Third-degree assault can be a misdemeanor or felony depending on the circumstances.
+The answer depends on the degree of the offense.
+Fourth-degree assault is generally a misdemeanor, while first- and second-degree assaults are prosecuted as felonies carrying lengthy prison terms.
+Third-degree can fall into either category depending on the details of the case.

-Can assault charges in Kearney, MO be dismissed?
+Can assault charges in Kearney, MO be thrown out?

 In certain situations, yes.
 If the evidence is insufficient, the alleged victim refuses to cooperate, or your defense lawyer demonstrates self-defense or other legal issues, prosecutors may drop or reduce the charges.

-What is the process after an assault arrest in Kearney, MO?
+What happens after an arrest for assault in Kearney, MO?

 Typically, you’ll be arrested, processed, and appear before a judge for arraignment.
 After that, the case proceeds through hearings, motions, and possibly trial—unless your lawyer negotiates a favorable outcome early.